sagemath/trac_to_gh/Issue 7263.md

 # Issue 7263: sage-4.2: jmol plotting on the command line is completely broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7263

 Original creator: was